-4.12 A Sponsor's resignation or termination is approved by Bursa Securities in the second year of sponsorship under some exceptional circumstances.
-What action will Bursa Securities take if after the expiry of the 3 months' notice period, a Sponsored Corporation has yet to find a replacement sponsor?
+4.12 A Sponsor's resignation or termination is approved by Bursa Securities in the second year of sponsorship under some exceptional circumstances, even though no replacement Sponsor has been found.
+What action will Bursa Securities take if after the expiry of the 3 months from the date of Bursa Securities' approval, a Sponsored Corporation has yet to find a replacement sponsor?

-Pursuant to Rule 4.19(e) of the ACE LR, if a Sponsored Corporation fails to find a replacement Sponsor after the expiry of the 3 months' notice period, Bursa Securities shall suspend trading in the Sponsored Corporation's listed securities.
-If the Sponsored Corporation still fails to find a replacement sponsor at the end of 2 months after the expiry of the 3 months' notice period, Bursa Securities shall automatically de-list the Sponsored Corporation.
+Pursuant to Rule 4.19(5) of the ACE LR, if a Sponsored Corporation fails to find a replacement Sponsor after the expiry of the 3 months from the date of Bursa Securities' approval, Bursa Securities shall suspend trading in the Sponsored Corporation's listed securities.
+If the Sponsored Corporation still fails to find a replacement sponsor at the end of 2 months after the expiry of the 3 months period, Bursa Securities shall automatically de-list the Sponsored Corporation.